-When it comes to fire safety, protection and procedures in the workplace, there is no one size fits all approach.
+When it comes to fire safety and protection, at your property or business, there is no one size fits all approach.

 Depending on the nature of your business, various types of fire extinguishers can be placed around your business to provide you with a first line of defence in the case of a fire.